Apr 10 2023

 Just moving the images to another folder isn't sufficient.
 You need to update some files as follows:

-1. In the root of the Astro project, in the astro.config.mjs file, remove the existing @astrojs/image integration, and add the following:
+1. In the root of the Astro project, in the astro.config.mjs file, remove the existing @astro/image integration, and add the following:

 export default defineConfig({